-Rita lies in her bed and blows clouds of smoke towards the ceiling.
+Rita lies in her bed and blows clouds of smoke toward the ceiling.
 Everybody fucking has somebody.
 Getting married.
 Making babies.
 Today her co-worker she used to screw, or rather, she imagines she used to screw, announced in a mass email to the clinic that he and his girlfriend are expecting.
 “Ho, ho, ho,” the subject line read.
 What a fucking Christmas surprise.
 She was stupid to think he would even be slightly interested in her.
-Not when Hallie owns five guns, loves to hunt, and she’s white.
+Not when Hallie owns five guns, loves to hunt.
+And she’s white.

 She takes another long drag on the cigarette.
 This isn’t what she wants.
 Cigarettes don’t do it for her.
-She wants to inhale, hold it in, float towards the ceiling with the clouds, turn over to see herself, still, hovering just above the mattress, the sheets outlining her body underneath, her eyes hanging low, faded, gone.
+She wants to inhale, hold it in, rise with the clouds, turn over to see herself, still, hovering just above the mattress, the sheets outlining her body underneath, her eyes hanging low, faded, gone.

 Fuck Renee and her incessant need to make everybody better people.
 “When we were kids, we wanted to be on Santa’s nice list,” Renee said.
 “But as adults, everyone should desire to be on the Lamb’s list.”
 She’s got Bryan talking like a fucking uptight preacher’s kid.
 She made Rita fast weed.
 Shit.
 She misses being high.
 She needs it.
 The kiss of the blunt turning her lips numb.
 Feeling inflated.
-Never wanting to come down unless it’s on top of a man rising, naked below the waist.
-Shit.
-She should’ve picked alcohol.
-Booze only makes her horny.
-No point in being horny when she’s alone in her bed with only her fingers.
-Sometimes they get the job done, sometimes she needs to feel the full circumference of a man’s penis.
+Never wanting to come down unless it’s on top of a man rising.

 A white man.
 Because that’s what she prefers.